-Canada seeks India’s cooperation in separatist leader Hardeep Nijjar’s murder probe
+Canada seeks India’s cooperation in separatist leader Hardeep Nijjar murder probe

 In September, Ottawa had alleged that Indian government agents were tied to Nijjar’s killing on Canadian soil.